tommykeem/nvwb-converter/README.md

 - let the script run to completion

 ## what it does
-- copies in `.project` folder and contents from Workbench Project to `<git_repo>`
-- copies in environment config files from Workbench Project
+- transfers the environment config files from the template repo to the target repo
   - `.project/configpacks`
   - `.project/spec.yaml`
   - `apt.txt`